-Understanding which campaigns and strategies drive the most sales for your retail store can help retailers build on their successes and minimize missteps.
+Understanding which campaigns and strategies drive the most sales for your retail store can help you build on your successes and minimize missteps.
+But measuring productivity and performance calls for more than simply checking to see if the business makes a profit each month.
 An effective way to assess what works best is to adopt metrics that show the business's strengths as well as areas that need improvement.
-Measuring productivity and performance calls for more than simply checking to see if the business made a profit each month.

-The sales per square foot data are most commonly used for planning inventory purchases.
-It can also roughly calculate return on investment and it is used to determine rent for a retail location.
-When measuring sales per square foot, keep in mind that selling space does not include the stock room or any area where products are not displayed.
+When measuring sales-per-square-foot, keep in mind that selling space does not include the stock room or any area where products are not displayed.

 Total Net Sales ÷ Square Feet of Selling Space = Sales per Square Foot of Selling Space